europaphp/skeleton/readme.markdown

 Setting Up Your Application
 ---------------------------

 Application setup has been exemplified in the bundled sample app bootstrapper: app/boot/Bootstrapper.php.
-Rather than use a single file for setup - for example, with a `bootstrap.php` file or in the `index.php` file - `\Europa\Bootstrapper` was created to facilitate maintainability by organizing each step of the setup process into smaller appropriately named methods.
+Rather than use one big file of slop for setup, `\Europa\Bootstrapper` was created to facilitate maintainability by organizing each step of the setup process into smaller, appropriately named methods.

     <?php